 Accessible Options

-Yosemite strives to be accessible.
-While the Half Dome cables are not wheelchair accessible, the valley offers paved trails with views of the dome.
-The Wawona Hotel and Yosemite Valley Lodge offer ADA-compliant rooms with roll-in showers.
-Shuttle buses in the valley are also wheelchair accessible.
+The Half Dome cables aren’t wheelchair accessible, but Yosemite Valley offers paved trails with direct views of the dome.
+The Ahwahnee and Yosemite Valley Lodge both have ADA-compliant rooms with roll-in showers.
+Valley shuttle buses are wheelchair accessible.

-If you are planning to hike Half Dome, you may want to consider investing in the best carry-on suitcase with a USB charger.
-Having a reliable way to keep your devices powered up for navigation or communication is essential during your travels to and from the park.
+If you’re planning to hike Half Dome, you may want to consider investing in the best carry-on suitcase with a USB charger.
+A reliable way to keep your devices charged for navigation and communication matters on any trip to the park.

 Where is the best place to stay for hiking Half Dome?

-Curry Village is the best option because it is less than a mile from the Happy Isles trailhead.
-Staying here allows you to wake up and start hiking immediately without a long drive.
+Curry Village is the best option because it’s less than a mile from the Happy Isles trailhead.
+You can wake up and walk to the trailhead before sunrise without a drive or shuttle.

 Do I need a permit to day hike Half Dome?